 If you'd like to set out on a fall driving tour to visit cranberry bogs in Massachusetts, here are some of your best bets for viewing the harvest in progress and purchasing fresh cranberries and cranberry products.

 If you want to make sure you don't miss out on the harvesting action at this small cranberry farm, which has three berry-producing bogs, make reservations well in advance for one of Mayflower Cranberries' Harvest Viewing Tours, available on select dates in October and November.
 If you want to don hip waders and venture into the bog to assist with the harvest, you can opt to reserve Mayflower's two-hour "Be the Grower" Experience.
 It's pricey, but it may help you appreciate your day job!
-All of these experiences sell out far in advance of the harvest season.
+These experiences sell out far in advance of the harvest season.
+The new Adopt-A-Bog experience is also an option.
+You'll use a wooden scoop to dry harvest your own plot of cranberries and take home 30 pounds of fresh-picked fruit in a wooden crate.

 Flax Pond Farms is an ideal place to learn a bit about the history of cranberry growing in Massachusetts.
 Inside the shop at Flax Pond Farms, you'll discover an antique Bailey Cranberry Separator that dates to 1924.
 Kids have a blast watching cranberries that pass a "bounce" test for quality scoot down the shoot and onto the conveyor belt, where they can be manually sorted by color and size.
 You can observe the machine in operation in this video.